hammadmajid/algorithms/README.md

 ```

 ## Join us in discussions

-We use GitHub Discussions to talk about all sorts of topics related to Algorithm.
-For example: if you'd like help troubleshooting a PR, have a great new idea, or want to share something amazing you've learned in our docs, join us in the [discussions](https://github.com/hammadmajid/algorithms/discussions).
+We use GitHub Discussions to talk about all sorts of topics related to Algorithms.
+For example: if you'd like help troubleshooting a PR, have a great new idea, or want to say *hi*, join us in the [discussions](https://github.com/hammadmajid/algorithms/discussions).

 ## Contributors guidelines